Subject lines are arguably the most important part of getting that elusive open during your email campaigns.

 Body Copy/Email Preheader

-Here at HiP, we call them the “friendly from” and we essentially tailor how our sender appears for each campaign we run.
-This makes the readers of our emails trust our email enough to open it something we’ve found fairly effective.
-Sometimes, depending on the asset, we will create a new sender which allows us to fully customize the reader experience.
+Here at HIPB2B, we call the sender name a “friendly from” and we essentially tailor how our sender appears for each campaign we run.
+This makes the readers of our emails trust our email enough to open it.
+Sometimes, depending on the campaign, we will create a new sender which allows us to fully customize the reader experience.

-These factors all play a role in determining whether or not someone opens your email or leaves it to rot for eternity in their inbox.
+These factors all play a role in determining whether someone opens your email or leaves it to rot for eternity in their inbox.
 You don’t want that.
-So test each of these factors and figure out what is right for you and your list.
+Test each of these factors and figure out what is right for you and your list.

 Are you getting the opens you want?
 What strategies are you using to boost them?
 Let us know in the comments!